4.72 from 14 votes

 How to store leftovers

-Store them in the fridge for up to 3 days.
+Keep leftover enchiladas stored in an airtight container in the fridge for up to 3 days.

 Can I freeze enchiladas?

+Yes, enchiladas generally freeze well!
 Once they’re baked and completely cooled, wrap them tightly to avoid freezer burn and keep them frozen for up to 3 months.
 Sometimes things with creamy fillings and sour cream can change texture once thawed.

 If you’re making them ahead of time, wrap and assemble them, then cover them and keep them in the fridge or freezer until you’re ready to bake them.
 Thaw in the fridge overnight, then bake as directed.

-How to reheat chicken enchiladas?
+How to reheat chicken enchiladas

 wooden spoon lifting an enchilada from a baking dish.